-Over the many years we have been conducted research on human behavior, we’ve found some interesting links between depression and other factors, like procrastination.
-People often mistakenly believe that procrastinators and simple lazy, but putting things off, or being unmotivated to do anything, is also a facet of depression.
-When I was sifting through the data from our Emotional Intelligence Test and compared depressed vs. non-depressed people on the different factors, the contrast was eye-opening.
+Over the many years I have been conducting research on human behavior, I’ve found some interesting links between depression and other factors, like procrastination.
+People often mistakenly believe that procrastinators and simple lazy, but putting things off or being unmotivated to do anything is also a facet of depression.
+When I was sifting through the data from Queendom’s Emotional Intelligence Test and compared depressed vs. non-depressed people on the different factors, the contrast was eye-opening.

-Here’s where they differed the most in terms of EQ traits/competencies:
+Here’s where they differed the most in terms of EQ traits:

 Contentment